tdiprima/AI-Agent-Flow/README.md

 **[type\_safe_news_agent/](./src/type_safe_news_agent/)**

 This one keeps your code ✨unbreakable✨ thanks to Pydantic validation.
-If you love strict typing and hate runtime surprises, you’ll vibe with this.
+If you love strict typing and hate runtime surprises, you'll vibe with this.

 ---